YuliaFeldman/Computer-Graphics/README.md

 Ex 5 - Ray Tracing

-For additional information see the README file of each project.
+For additional information see the README file of each project. <br />

 ![picture](img5.png)